romeerez/orchid-orm/docs/src/guide/orm-and-query-builder.md

   snakeCase: true,

   columnTypes: (t) => ({
-    // by default timestamp is returned as a stirng, override to a number
+    // by default timestamp is returned as a string, override to a number
     timestamp: () => t.timestamp().asNumber(),
   }),